mohibfd/Sensitivity-Classification/README.md

 lime file needs to be modified to work.

 `explanation.py` is a file modified from the lime library's codebase.
 For the flask project to show the lime explanations in a good format, you must replace lime's explanation.py file with the `explanations.py` file in this directory.
-You can do this after installing all packages using the `requirements.txt`.
+You can do this after installing all packages using the `requirements.txt` file.